Aliases for MIF Gene

 This gene encodes a lymphokine involved in cell-mediated immunity, immunoregulation, and inflammation.
 It plays a role in the regulation of macrophage function in host defense through the suppression of anti-inflammatory effects of glucocorticoids.
 This lymphokine and the JAB1 protein form a complex in the cytosol near the peripheral plasma membrane, which may indicate an additional role in integrin signaling pathways. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MIF Gene

 MIF (Macrophage Migration Inhibitory Factor (Glycosylation-Inhibiting Factor)) is a Protein Coding gene.
-Diseases associated with MIF include malaria and rheumatoid arthritis, systemic juvenile.
+Diseases associated with MIF include rheumatoid arthritis, systemic juvenile and persistent mullerian duct syndrome, type ii.
 Among its related pathways are Disease and Metabolism.
 GO annotations related to this gene include receptor binding and chemoattractant activity.

 UniProtKB/Swiss-Prot for MIF Gene

 Pro-inflammatory cytokine.
 Involved in the innate immune response to bacterial pathogens.
 The expression of MIF at sites of inflammation suggests a role as mediator in regulating the function of macrophages in host defense.
 Counteracts the anti-inflammatory activity of glucocorticoids.
 Has phenylpyruvate tautomerase and dopachrome tautomerase activity (in vitro), but the physiological substrate is not known.
 It is not clear whether the tautomerase activity has any physiological relevance, and whether it is important for cytokine activity.